Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

 Viberzi (Eluxadoline), for example, is a medication designed to ease diarrhea.
 Side effects of Viberzi include nausea, abdominal pain, and mild constipation.

-However, it’s important to speak to your doctor before supplementing IBS medications, and especially before attempting to replace them altogether.
+However, it’s important to speak to your doctor before supplementing IBS medications – especially if you’re attempting to replace them altogether.

 If you’re ready to get started with CBG for IBS, here’s what you need to know about dosage and product selection.